Veams/generator-mock-api/README.md

 # generator-mock-api (`@veams/generator-mock-api`)

 > Main-Generator :: Veams generator to scaffold a mock api server in ExpressJS.

-This generator can standalone as Main-Generator or in combination with other Main-Generators.

 ## Main-Generators in Veams